 In a continuing effort to support child-centricity in divorce and to remind parties of the importance of co-parenting, the Mandatory Parenting Programme ("MPP"), which is compulsory by s94A of the Women's Charter, has been renamed to Mandatory Co-Parenting Programme ("CPP").

-In order to support child-centricity in divorce, new rules in the Women’s Charter have now implemented a Mandatory Parenting Programme (“MPP”) to better protect children affected by their parents' split.
-This new process will affect couples who cannot agree on the grounds for divorce and child-related issues.
+This process will affect couples who cannot agree on the grounds for divorce and child-related issues.

-This new requirement should not significantly prolong the divorce proceedings.
-Whilst the MPP application is being processed, we will concurrently liaise with HDB in order to obtain the necessary supporting documents for your divorce application.
+Completing the CPP should not significantly prolong the divorce proceeding.
+Your divorce lawyers will concurrently prepare and obtain the necessary supporting documents for your divorce application.
 As your lawyers, we will do our best to ensure minimal delay.

 Tel: (65) 6258 0020